How to Install Picture frame Wainscoting – DIY Wall Treatment

 Before putting up the pieces we added liquid nails to the back of them.
 Doesn’t have to be perfect under there!

 We started with all the bottom pieces.
 This is where the level came in handy.
-Using the lasers it was super easy to make sure all the pieces were level.
+Using the lasers it was super easy to make sure all the pieces were level and at the right height.
 This is not where we placed the first piece I just snapped the pic a bit early.

 He added 15 gage nails every 12 inches or so to secure it to the wall.
 Don’t go crazy nailing because it will be more to caulk later!